mikegcoleman/docker101-linux/README.md

 > If you are comfortable with `vi` you can use it to load the `index.html` file and make additional changes.
 Those too would be reflected when you reload the webpage.

-Even though we've modified the local file system and that was reflected in the running container.
-We've not actually changed the original Docker image, all we've changed is the local copy of the `index.html` file.
+Even though we've modified the local file system and that was reflected in the running container, we've not actually changed the original Docker image, all we've changed is the local copy of the `index.html` file.

 To show this, let's stop the current container and re-run the `1.0` image without a bind mount.